LaurentTardif/bibliography/devops/ansible/src/site/markdown/ansible.md

 * ansible_ssh_private_key_file
     Private key file used by ssh.
 Useful if using multiple keys and you don’t want to use SSH agent.
 * ansible_ssh_common_args
-    This setting is always appended to the default command line for sftp, scp, and ssh.
+    This setting is always appended to the default command-line  for sftp, scp, and ssh.
 Useful to configure a ProxyCommand for a certain host (or group).
 * ansible_sftp_extra_args
-    This setting is always appended to the default sftp command line.
+    This setting is always appended to the default sftp command-line .
 * ansible_scp_extra_args
-    This setting is always appended to the default scp command line.
+    This setting is always appended to the default scp command-line .
 * ansible_ssh_extra_args
-    This setting is always appended to the default ssh command line.
+    This setting is always appended to the default ssh command-line .
 * ansible_ssh_pipelining
     Determines whether or not to use SSH pipelining.
 This can override the pipelining setting in ansible.cfg.
 * ansible_ssh_executable (added in version 2.2)